MileHacker Logo

 Dining & Tipping Practices

 Paying more than the bill or leaving a 5-10% tip is appreciated for good service.
 Leaving exact change is impolite if the service was good.
-Eating is a social event; do not rush through your meal.
+Eating is a social event; there's no need to rush through your meal.

 Mealtime Habits